 Why is fiber good for you?

-February is American Heart Month so now is the perfect time to incorporate a heart-healthy nutrient into your day - fiber!
+It's always beneficial to incorporate a heart-healthy nutrient into your day - fiber!

 What is fiber?